 **The forecast below has been updated and is no longer active.
 Please click here for the latest weather conditions.

-The Long-range outlook is showing below-normal temperatures/higher chances of snow in mid-March across a large portion of the Ohio Valley.
-This was first indicated on Meteorologist Scott Sabol’s long-range outlook on February 23rd.
-Temperatures stay 5-10° BELOW average (with a few exceptions).
-Highs in the mid-30s, with lows in the mid to upper 20’s.
+The long-range outlook is showing below-normal temperatures/higher chances of snow in mid-March across a large portion of the Ohio Valley.
+This was first indicated in Meteorologist Scott Sabol’s long-range outlook late last week.